T-Al-D/TkinterMixedApplication/README.md

 The Graphical User Interface is in Python Tkinter.

 Inferface consist of:

 Time / Date,

-"Notepad": open, read, save .txt files
+"TextNote": open, read, save .txt files

-"ToDoList": with SQLite, tasks can be added or deleted
+"ToDoList": with SQLite, tasks can be added or deleted, auto reload when programm starts

 Navigation to different frames:
---- still to come
+- Calculation : create a graph with matplotlib

 Icon made with pixilart : https://www.pixilart.com/